phpList/phplist-docker/README.md

 Work in progress, more features coming.
 The current configuration will not send any emails to the world.
 All emails will be delivered to the mailhog container locally.

+**Please note** this is a place to experiment with phpList and Docker and primarily for making development easier.
+The actual docker images are built in the [main phpList repository](https://github.com/phpList/phplist3/blob/main/Dockerfile.release) with a [Github action](https://github.com/phpList/phplist3/blob/main/.github/workflows/build-release.yml) when it is tagged for release.

+If you want to contribute to the live docker builds, create a pull request there.

+You can add "feature requests" to the issue list here though.
+Then it can be created here and once working well ported to the main repository.

 The main aim of this setup is to facilitate phpList development.
 If you are looking for phpList in Docker, without the need to make any changes, you can find it on [Docker Hub](https://hub.docker.com/repository/docker/phplist/phplist_)